-- Corporate advisors and consultants working in the smart cities sectors
+- Corporate advisors and consultants working in the water sector

-- Cleantech companies with products and services targeting the smart cities markets
+- Cleantech companies with products and services targeting the water market

-- Government and not for profit organisations with an interest in the impact of connected homes and smart buildings, the smart grid and how it interacts with the built environment.
+- Government and not for profit organisations with an interest in the impact of technology in the management of our water systems